 Misdemeanor offenses.
-If you were convicted of a misdemeanor, you may be able to expunge the related record.
-You can petition for expungement if it has been at least five years since the end of your sentence, deferred adjudication, probation, or parole.
+If you were convicted of a misdemeanor, you might be able to expunge the related record.
+You can petition for expungement if it's been at least five years since the end of your sentence, deferred adjudication, probation, or parole.
 In addition, you must have had no felony convictions during the five-year waiting period and have no felony charges pending against you.

 You can expunge only one misdemeanor offense during any five-year period.
-For DUI convictions, you may expunge only once every ten years.
+For DUI convictions, you can expunge only once every ten years.

 Felony offenses.
 If you were convicted of a felony, your record might be eligible for expungement if:

 You may expunge only one felony conviction during any 15-year period.
-However, if you are seeking to expunge a record for a conviction that was set aside and the prosecution dismissed, the 15-year waiting period does not apply.
+But if you're seeking to expunge a record for a conviction that was set aside and the case dismissed, the 15-year waiting period doesn't apply.

-Some felony convictions—including those for violent crimes, sex offenses, domestic abuse battery, and certain drug offenses—do not quality for expungement.
+Some felony convictions—including those for violent crimes, sex offenses, domestic abuse battery, and certain drug offenses—don't qualify for expungement.
 See La.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 978 for the full list of ineligible crimes.

 Cleaning up a criminal record can be complicated, and the law can change at any time.
-To learn more about expunging criminal records in Louisiana—and to discuss your personal circumstances—you should contact a qualified criminal defense attorney.
+To learn more about expunging criminal records in Louisiana—and to discuss your personal circumstances—consider contacting a qualified criminal defense attorney.